rishabmsaini/Python-Projects/Machine Learning/Clustering Geolocation Data Intelligently/ReadMe.md

 ## Note:
 **The code won't display the MAP in any browser or jupyter notebook.**
-**Folium maps rendered fine in Jupyter Lab using Chrome, but not Jupyter Notebook.**
+**Folium maps rendered fine in Jupyter Lab using Anaconda, but not Jupyter Notebook.**
 **In this case, a map with 700+ circle markers.**

 *This was also brought up in the [folium repo](https://github.com/python-visualization/folium/issues/812 "Issues in FOLIUM Maps").*